spmadden/SME-Wiki-Content/laws/spms-roes.md

 > *Just because failure is always an option, doesn't meen you have to accept it.
 Fight the good fight - die on that anthill, and remember Calvin's Prayer and keep it wholly.*

 > *Grant me the Strength to change the things that I can, the Inability to accept what I cannot, and the Incapacity to tell the difference.*

+## 16. Know when to be the "Limiting Factor"
+> *Don't be the reason things didn't go right because you didn't do everything you could.*

+> *Sometimes you just have to pump the brakes and refuse to let something pass uncriticized to prevent stupid from happening*